EthanJamesLew/saw-script/doc/manual/manual.md

 * `jvm_extract : JavaClass -> String -> TopLevel Term`

+TODO RGS: Say something about MIR here?

 Because of its lack of maturity, it (and later Java-related commands) must be enabled by running the `enable_experimental` command beforehand.

 * `enable_experimental : TopLevel ()`

 The structure of these two extraction functions is essentially identical.
-The first argument describes where to look for code (in either a Java class or an LLVM module, loaded as described in the previous section).
+The first argument describes where to look for code (in either a Java class or an LLVM module, loaded as described in the previous section) (TODO RGS: Say something about MIR in the previous sentence?).
 The second argument is the name of the method or function to extract.

 When the extraction functions complete, they return a `Term` corresponding to the value returned by the function or method as a